notaryproject/specifications/GOVERNANCE.md

 [super-majority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote)
 vote of the existing maintainers.
 A potential maintainer may be nominated by an existing maintainer.
 Submissions for new maintainers can be made by creating an [issue](https://github.com/notaryproject/notaryproject/issues/new).
-The current maintainers will cast their vote via a +1 comment on the issue.
+The current maintainers will be able to cast a single vote each via a +1 comment on the issue.
 Once a [super-majority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) has been reached a pull request is made on the repo adding the new maintainer to the [CODEOWNERS](CODEOWNERS) file.